ContactHBTNIntranetID/PRJ381/README.md

 # Car Telemetry Module

-This module simulates **car telemetry data** (speed, fuel, engine temperature, battery level) and displays it in real-time using React.
+This module simulates **car telemetry data** (speed, engine temperature, battery level) and displays it in real-time using React.
 It also includes a **live-updating chart** (speed vs. time) built with Recharts.

 ---